Version française / Groupes de recherche et projets thématiques

 Hôpital de la Pitié-Salpêtrière, Assistance Publique Hôpitaux de Paris, Bd de l’Hôpital, 75013 PARIS

-10-12 noon Guided tour and conference (in English) of the Pitié-Salpêtrière Hospital
+10-12 noon Guided tour and conference (in English) of the Pitié-Salpêtrière Hospital (conference delegates only)

 Scientific committee: Cécile Birks (Université Paris Nanterre), Claire Deligny (Université Paris Nanterre), Laurence Dubois (Université Paris Nanterre), Elisabeth Fauquert (Université Paris Nanterre), Hervé Guillemain (Université du Mans), Julie Le Gac (Université Paris Nanterre & Institut Universitaire de France), Fabienne Moine (Université Paris-Est Créteil), Michel Prum (Université Paris Cité) & Laetitia Sansonetti (Université Sorbonne Nouvelle).